javierdebug/JVBOT/README.md

 ## Project Overview

-This AI-powered chatbot was created to offer potential clients and collaborators an interactive experience, helping users understand my expertise as a frontend developer.
+This AI-powered chatbot is created to offer potential clients and collaborators an interactive experience, helping users understand my expertise as a frontend developer.
 Whether it's answering questions about my skills, past projects, or the technologies I use, this chatbot provides responses to support informed engagement.
 This chatbot was built with a text classifier model from [CoHere](https://cohere.com/).

 ## Features